The Evolution of AI in the Automotive Industry: A 70 Year Journey from Theory to Practice

 🧪 1960s–1990s – Early AI Experiments

-During this era, AI systems were limited to rule-based programming, simple game-playing, and basic translation https://www.britannica.com/technology/artificial-intelligence.
+During this era, AI systems were limited to rule-based programming, simple game-playing, and basic translation (Britannica).
 While promising in theory, AI wasn’t yet ready to handle automotive manufacturing lines or supply chain challenges.
-Research labs experimented with logic and reasoning, slowly laying the groundwork for AI in real-world automotive applications.
+Research labs focused on logic and reasoning, gradually laying the groundwork for real-world automotive applications in later decades.

 💻 2000s – Computers Catch Up